 Professionals from newsroom across the country, including ProPublica, the Center for Public Integrity, NowThis, NPR and others will walk guests through how they utilize different audience engagement strategies every day to reach consumers of their content.
 Experts will also share strategies for using data resources, data visualization, community-based resources for covering food insecurity, as well as insights for effective community engagement in social justice reporting.

 This project is sponsored by the Knight Foundation, WVU Reed College of Media, MSU School of Global Journalism and Communication and WV Community Development Hub.
-The Food Justice project is part of the Knight-funded Innovators-In-Residence program.
+This free media training workshop is part of the Knight-funded Innovators-In-Residence program.

 This event is open to:

-Dean Wickham from MSU and Dean Reed from WVU provide an overview of the joint Social Justice Reporting Project and Innovators-In-Residence program.
+Dean Maryanne Reed from WVU will provide an overview of the joint Social Justice Reporting Project with MSU and the Innovators-In-Residence program.

 This ignite-style panel discussion will take a candid look at collecting data on how people in America access food.
 The panel will feature information about the app and class project along with feedback from students from both MSU and WVU.